pulumi/docs/pulumi-hugo/themes/default/content/resources/kubernetes-on-google-cloud/index.md

 block_external_search_index: false
 aws_only: false
 title: Kubernetes on Google Cloud with Pulumi
-meta_desc: In this workshop, you will learn how to deploy a Kubernetes cluster on Google Cloud and run containerized applications on the cluster.
+meta_desc: In this March 2023 workshop, you will learn how to deploy a Kubernetes cluster on Google Cloud and run containerized applications on the cluster.
 url_slug: kubernetes-on-google-cloud
 ---